marroen/AI-commercial-generation/README.md

 8. Once you have the key, run `python integrate_eleven_key.py [key_value]`

-9. Run `python main.py` to generate an example video
+9. Run `python main.py` to generate an example video with existing generated content

-10. To generate new content, run `python main.py -t [commercial_topic]`, like `python main.py -t coffee`
-Note: This will use credits from Gemini, Stability and ElevenLabs.

-11. Use flag -n to specify how many images to generate from Stability (default=3)
+10. Run `python server.py` to open the web GUI.
+Note: this will use credits!